bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 0. What is it?
 ==============

-OpenStack Folsom Install Guide is an easy and tested way to create your own OpenStack plateform.
+OpenStack Folsom Install Guide is an easy and tested way to create your own OpenStack platform.

 Version 3.0